Kobayashi2003/EasyPwsh/README.md

 # Usage

-- before you start, you should set your ExecutionPolicy to `RemoteSigned` or `AllSigned`:
+- Before you start, you should set your ExecutionPolicy to `RemoteSigned` or `AllSigned`:

 ```powershell
 set-executionpolicy -scope currentuser -executionpolicy remotesigned